omz13/kirby3-suncyclepages/README.md

 #### Example Blueprint

-The following would be added to a template normally use by a page that would be under control, c.f. `mbargoCheckWhenTemplateIs` and `embargoCheckWhenParentIs`.
+The following would be added to a template normally use by a page that would be under control, c.f. `embargoCheckWhenTemplateIs` and `embargoCheckWhenParentIs`.

 The `skipembargo` section is optional, and you would only add this if you wanted to be able to explicitly uncontrol a page from an emnbargo check (sunrise).